olumayor99/Kadivi/README.md

 # Kadivi
 A collaborative DevOps repo.

 Add your names/nicknames below this line.
+Kindly use single line spacing.